Shubhrika007/Erdos_Spring_2023/README.md

 Our apprach considers various factors such as property locations, amenities, host ownership, substitution between nearby listings, etc to maximize the host’s profit.
 The structural model captures supply & demand dynamics and machine learning helps identify consumer consideration set (hotspot market).
 We also use machine learning for price prediction to utilize rich features better.

 ### Our project not only identifies the popular hostspots through K-means clustering but also provides insights into the rate of return for each hotspots.
-The following graph (RHS) displays the clustered regions, with each area colored based on the rate of return.
+The following graph right-hand side displays the clustered regions, with each area colored based on the rate of return.
 It's important to note that the graph on the left-hand side displays the market by default neightbourhood which might not accurately reprensent the consumer's actual consideration set.

 <img src="https://github.com/PSha98/Erdos_Spring_2023/blob/main/Plot/150clusters_rate_of_return.png" alt="Image" width="100%">